Indians trade two-time Cy Young winner Kluber to Rangers

 Lindor is under Cleveland’s control through 2021 season, but because the Indians won’t be able to compete for him on the free-agent market, they may be forced to trade him to ensure they get something if he leaves.

-”I have every expectation that Francisco Lindor will be our starting shortstop opening day next year,” he said.

-Kluber’s deal will be another tough one to digest for Indians fans, who have seen the club trade CC Sabathia and Cliff Lee – also Cy Young winners – in the past.
+Kluber’s exit will be a tough sell for Indians fans, who have seen the club trade CC Sabathia and Cliff Lee – also Cy Young winners – in the past.

-The 27-year-old DeShields gives Cleveland another outfield option and some speed.
+The 27-year-old DeShields should give Cleveland another outfield option and some speed.
 He hit .249 with 24 stolen bases for Texas last season.

 Clase, too, has promise.
 He skipped the Triple-A level last season and made his big league debut with the Rangers in August, going 2-3 with a 2.31 ERA in mostly a relief role.

-After their third consecutive losing season since back-to-back AL West titles in 2015 and 2016, Texas went into this offseason wanting to bolster its rotation around returning All-Star left-hander Mike Minor and right-hander Lance Lynn, who combined for 30 wins last season.
+Texas went into this offseason wanting to bolster its rotation around returning All-Star left-hander Mike Minor and right-hander Lance Lynn, who combined for 30 wins last season while both throwing 208 1-3 innings.
 The Rangers have now added three new starters this month.

 Before the deal for Kluber, who is from Coppell, Texas, about 25 miles from the new Rangers ballpark, the team had already signed free agent right-handers Jordan Lyles and Kyle Gibson to multiyear deals.